 The Mid-Maine Jewish Funtensive: A two-week program that provides Jewish skills and a sense of community for children throughout the state who want to learn more about Jewish culture, history, and Hebrew language.

 Fall Shabbaton: Brings top Jewish musicians and artists to Colby College for the edification and enjoyment of college students and community members across the state.

-Waterville Jewish Leadership Initiative: Empowers five to seven students each year to invigorate and enrich Jewish life in Waterville through teaching and developing Hebrew school curriculum, engaging in advanced Jewish learning, reaching out to students, and programming events for the Waterville community.
+Center for Small Town Jewish Life Fellows: Empowers seven to 10 students each year to invigorate and enrich Jewish life in Waterville through teaching and developing Hebrew school curriculum, engaging in advanced Jewish learning, reaching out to students, and programming events for the Waterville community.

 Community Conversations: An annual series of three talks bringing together Waterville faith and community institutions with Colby faculty and students to discuss major issues of common concern.

 For more information about the center and its initiatives, visit the Center for Small Town Jewish Life website.